nevanscott/uxui0818/_agenda/03-more-css.md

 class_date: Jan 15, 2015
 ---

-**Note:** I'm posting this in retrospect of yesterday's class.

 Agenda
 ------

+* Work on Wendy Bite
-We explored more in-depth some of the CSS properties that we started to look at in the last class, and expand on them.
+* We'll explore more in-depth some of the CSS properties that we started to look at in the last class, and expand on them.

 Notes